JoeFanning/Philosophical-AI/README.md

 ​**External Data Integration and Impact Measurement**

 This is a key differentiator.
 The Egalitarian-AI would not just use internal data but would also integrate with external, real-world data streams (e.g., census data, public health records, economic indicators).
 It would then analyze the system's overall impact.
 For example, "Is the deployment of our educational AI system actually narrowing the academic achievement gap, or is it only benefiting students in well-resourced schools?"

-​**Resource and Opportunity Allocation**

-If the AI system is a suite of services, the Egalitarian-AI would ensure the distribution of these services is equitable.
-It might actively shift resources or prioritize service access for historically underserved communities to correct for systemic imbalances.

 ​**Macro-Level Optimization**